kagruber2412/RIntroduction_MA-DS/Data_Wrangling.md

 ## Ressources

-* The R for Data Science section on **Spreading and gathering**: http://r4ds.had.co.nz/tidy-data.html#spreading-and-gathering
+* The R for Data Science section on [Spreading and gathering](http://r4ds.had.co.nz/tidy-data.html#spreading-and-gathering)

-* The Data Science With R section on **Data tidying**: http://garrettgman.github.io/tidying/
+* The Data Science With R section on [Data tidying](http://garrettgman.github.io/tidying/)

 ## Exercises